sheyijojo/Docker_CERT/1-Docker-engine/8-publishing-ports.md

 ```

-## In production use the small p for statuc port assignment
+## In production use the small p for static port assignment